Fall 2016 Freshman Application

 What if I have questions?

 If you have questions concerning the Plan II Program or the honors application process, please email Kerry Pasquale, Plan II Honors director of admissions and program coordinator.
 Parents, please note: How an applicant takes charge of his or her own application speaks volumes to us in Plan II about how he or she manages time, takes on responsibility and faces problems and challenges.
 Urge your student to email.
-We know their schedules are busy, but they all have time to send an email with a question.

 Can I schedule an interview?